stiles/usa-vaccinations-data/README.md

-# usa-vaccinations-data
+# CDC vaccinations data

-Automatically updating list of CDC vaccination totals and rates by state, manufacturers
+An automatically updating list of CDC vaccination totals and rates by state, manufacturers.